-Sciatica Treatment in Metro Detroit
+Sciatica Treatment in Macomb County

 Sciatica is pain that radiates along the sciatic nerve, which runs from your lower back through your hips and buttocks and down each leg.
 At Total Health Systems, we specialize in identifying the root cause of your sciatic pain and providing targeted treatment that addresses the source—not just the symptoms.